kaisecheng/logstash-k8s-resources/beats_ls_es/README.md

 Possible solutions
 - In logstash.yml, set `api.http.host: 0.0.0.0` to enable health check connection
-- Review CPU and memory if they are enough to start Logstash within `initialDelaySeconds`
+- Review CPU and memory if they are enough to start Logstash within `initialDelaySeconds` of readinessProbe